30 Famous UFO Incidents Throughout History

 Sky High

 Is it a bird, a plane, or something else entirely?
-Whatever they are, the Pentagon this week has shared two newly declassified videos of unexplained phenomena.
+Whatever they are, the Pentagon last year shared two newly declassified videos of unexplained phenomena.
 The “modern era” of unidentified flying objects — or unidentified aerial phenomenon, if you prefer the current official term — stretches back 80 years.
 It’s a period punctuated with hoaxes and explainable incidents, but also many, many sightings that continue to perplex believers and skeptics alike.
 After decades of denial, the U.S. military now acknowledges there are things in the skies it can’t always explain.
 It won’t go so far as to suggest we’re being visited by beings from another world and it also won’t rule out the idea that UFOs are terrestrial technology from a foreign power.

 John Winthrop